prabinrath/Word-Bank/README.md

 # Word-Bank
+I secured 160V and 167Q with my first GRE attempt.
+This repo has a curated list of most frequest GRE words that helped me during my preparation.
+I created this python app for revising through the list on a monthly basis.

-## This repository is for GRE Preparation.
+## This repository is for GRE Vocabulary Preparation

 ### Pre-requisites
 #### 1. Python 3.5 or above